Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Deep Reinforcement Learning

-Given the reward information $r_n$, Q-learning Neural Network (QNN) can be trained by minimizing prediction errors of $Q(s_n, a_{n};\text{\boldmath$\theta$})$, where $\text{\boldmath$\theta$}$ denotes the weights-to-be-trained of QNN.
-As introduced beforehand, the action $a_n$ transfers the state $s_n$ to $s_{n+1}$ which gives the reward $r_{n+1}$.
-Thus, the above information, $(s_{n},a_{n},r_{n+1},s_{n+1})$, forms a single batch of training set for QNN.
-The prediction loss function of QNN is given by
+where $\alpha \in \left(0,1\right]$ denotes the learning rate.
+As introduced beforehand, in transmission period $n$, the action $a_n$ transfers the state $s_n$ to $s_{n+1}$ which gives the reward $r_{n}$.
+At the end of this transmission period, PL can also obtain the information of $\mathcal{A}_{n}$ which is the set of available actions for the next period.
+The above information, $(s_{n},a_{n},r_{n},s_{n+1},\mathcal{A}_{n})$, hence forms a single batch of training set for QNN.
+Given the reward information $r_n$, Q-learning Neural Network (QNN) can be trained by minimizing the prediction loss function $L(\text{\boldmath$\theta$})$, where $\text{\boldmath$\theta$}$ denotes the parameters to be trained of QNN.
+The prediction loss function is given by